Why This Recipe Works

-After visiting countless pizzerias and watching the piemen in action, I'm amazed at the variation you can find in sausage application technique.
+After visiting countless pizzerias and watching the piemen in action, I'm amazed at the variations you can find in sausage application technique.

 Other pizzerias like to take their time.
 The Colony Grill in Stamford, Connecticut, is very meticulous about their sausage formation, making sure that each slice of the pie gets the exact same number of evenly spaced, evenly shaped, perfectly spherical chunks.

 *That would be a gentle poach followed by a hard sear or grill to cook them evenly and prevent overcooking, but you knew that, right?

 But the best method I've seen to date was at DeLorenzo's Pizza in Trenton New Jersey, where Rick DeLorenzo Jr. pulls off bits of sausage and rolls them in a bit of flour before dropping them on top of the pie.
 Not only does this method prevent the sausage from sticking to your fingers when you drop it, it also helps it to retain more fat and moisture, as well as gives it superior surface browning.

 See how gloriously the fat, meat, cheese, and tomato intermingle?